kriszwart/ZwartifyOSv1/README.md

 ### 🤖 Single-Prompt Autonomous Agent Creation (G-SAC)

-**LeadnamicOS includes the Growth Strategy Agent Creator (G-SAC) - an AI agent that creates other AI agents.**
+**ZwartifyOS includes the Growth Strategy Agent Creator (G-SAC) - an AI agent that creates other AI agents.**

 G-SAC can autonomously create fully configured agents from a single natural language prompt.
 This revolutionary feature enables: